EU Plant Protection Products Regulation

-The Plant Protection Products Regulation (EU) No. 1107/2009 came into force on June 14, 2011, and lays down the rules and procedures for the placing of protection products onto the market within the EU and introduces many new regulatory challenges.
+Plant Protection Products Regulation (EU) No. 1107/2009 lays down the rules and procedures for the placing of all plant protection products, including biopesticides, onto the EU market.

 - We offer a wealth of expertise, gained from industry, government, and research providing you with effective support and guidance for ensuring and gaining regulatory compliance for active substances and plant protection products

-- Our multidisciplinary team of scientists, regulatory and registration specialists allows us to provide support across a diversity of areas, including study monitoring, task force management, dossier preparation, and CADDY services
+- Our multidisciplinary team of scientists, regulatory and registration specialists allows us to provide support across a variety of areas, including study monitoring, task force management and dossier preparation, including CADDY services

 - We have a proven record of achieving numerous successful regulatory outcomes with applications for new active substances and renewals of existing active substances (under the AIR programmes)

-- We are experienced in all types of product authorizations (renewals under Art.
+- We are experienced in all types of product authorisations (reauthorisation under Art.
 43, zonal applications under Art.
-33, national authorizations and mutual recognitions)
+33, mutual recognition, and other types of national authorisations)

 - We provide strong and proactive project management to ensure that our clients’ needs are identified and met in a timely manner